 The practice of buying Fair Trade sourced ingredients is at the heart of Ayr Skin Care’s commitment to doing good for the greater world community.
-Fair Trade is much talked about but few understand that it is more than a trade initiative.
+Fair trade in skin care products and other products is much talked about, but few understand that it is more than a trade initiative.
 It supports human rights all over the world.
 The right to make a good living.
 The right to have clean water and medical care.
 The right to practice their own unique culture and traditions.
 This is why we source verified Fair Trade ingredients for our skin care line.

 What is Fair Trade?

-The World Fair Trade Organization (WFTO) insures adherence to rules in order to earn designation or certification.
+The World Fair Trade Organization (WFTO) ensures adherence to rules in order to earn designation or certification.
 These are:

 - They must ensure that they do not use child labor or forced labor.

 - They must have a commitment to nondiscrimination, gender equality and freedom of association.

 - They must ensure safe working conditions.

 - They must respect the environment.